|

 on me.
 They particularly enjoyed answering questions addressed to them

 in English, and made no attempt to teach Japanese words.
+Every thirty minutes or so the trail widened, and a

 small rock house perched on the edge with family members hovering over